sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 ## Multi-Objetive Genetic Algorithm (GA)

 These are algorithms allow the exploration of large solution spaces in order to find the most optimal or closest solutions, since the methodology is meta-heuristic.
-Since we have two objectives, we use **Pareto Front in order to find and save the non-dominated solutions**.
+Since we have two objectives, we use **NSGA-II algorithm and Pareto Front, in order to find and save the non-dominated solutions**.
 Those solutions that, improve one of the two objectives without getting worse results in the other effort metric are saved.

 <p align="center">
     <img src="https://github.com/sergio94al/Automatic-design-of-quantum-feature-maps/blob/main/GA.png" width="450" height="300">